kdoore/CS2335-Gitbook/player_gameobject.md

 ###Colliders

 [Collider interactions](http://docs.unity3d.com/Manual/CollidersOverview.html)  Colliders interact with each other differently depending on how their Rigidbody components are configured.
 The three important configurations are the Static Collider (ie, no Rigidbody is attached at all), the Rigidbody Collider and the Kinematic Rigidbody Collider.
 Collider Components define the shape of an object for the purposes of physical collisions.
 A collider, which is invisible, need not be the exact same shape as the object’s mesh and in fact, a rough approximation is often more efficient and indistinguishable in gameplay.
 A GameObject that has a Collider but no RigidBody component will act like an immovable object that other objects can run into.
+When isTrigger is selected, then the collider does not show collision behavior, instead, an event is generated that can be used to execute related actions or behaviors.

 ###Player Move Code:  Attached to the Girl Sprite: